aessaputra/aessaputra.github.io/pages/index.md

 layout: Post
 permalink: /
-title: Home
+title: 🪶
 ---

 Welcome to my writing space, I'm [Aes Saputra](/about).
 Here I collect lessons, experiments, personal reflections, and any ideas that feel worth sharing.

 Start exploring:

-- [Notes](/notes) for quick captures: tech tips, book highlights, workflows, and whatever else I'm tinkering with.
+- [Notes](/notes) for quick captures covering tech tips, book highlights, workflows, and whatever else I'm tinkering with.
 - [Writing](/writing) where I explore projects, personal ideas, and the practices that help me grow.

 Each page evolves along with my projects, curiosities, and ongoing experiments.